 - Does ghee actually expire?

-Ghee retains its quality good for months even if it is not refrigerated because it has most monounsaturated as well as saturated fats.
+Ghee retains its quality well for months even if it is not refrigerated because it has most monounsaturated as well as saturated fats.

 Always recommend storing ghee in a cool and dry place that is away from direct sunlight and other heat sources.
 You can refrigerate the ghee if you want to store it for more days.
 When scooping ghee from the container, it is mandatory to use clean spoons and never double dip.

-- If it tastes harsh or bitter, then it has gone rancid.
+- As you already know what does bad ghee look like, if it tastes harsh or bitter than normal, then it has gone rancid.